PORT ANGELES, Wash. — It's the center of the Pie Universe.

 This home cook answered that call with her first cookbook Art of the Pie, which received a 2017 James Beard nomination.

 "Which is kinda cool for a first-time author in her sixties,” she laughed.
-McDermott followed that up with Home Cooking with Kate McDermott, and her latest cookbook, Pie Camp, just hit the shelves.
-It’s filled with mouth-watering photos of McDermott’s creations shot by Andrew Scrivani of the New York Times, and it promises to teach ‘the skills you need to make any pie you want’.
+McDermott followed her first book up with Home Cooking with Kate McDermott, and her latest cookbook, Pie Camp, hit the shelves last year.
+It’s filled with mouth-watering photos of McDermott’s creations shot by Andrew Scrivani of the New York Times, and it promises to teach ‘the skills you need to make any pie you want.'

 And the timing's perfect - we could all use some pie.

 There's something about a pie.
 Kate's in-person pie camps always sell out – and she’s traveled the world teaching others not just how to make pies, but sharing stories about recipes, tools and traditions she’s discovered as one of the nation’s preeminent pie professionals.
-Today because of COVID concerns she teaches her classes from home, from a homemade studio just off her kitchen, and her virtual Pie Camps still sell out.
+While she was previously teaching exclusively virtual lessons, Kate is teaching her classes in-person again at Pie Cottage in Port Angeles.
+And her Pie Camps continue to sell out.

 “You’ve made something, and to be able to share it with someone, is probably one of the best things in the world."